 The Company is presented as a development stage company.
-Activities during the development stage include organizing the business, raising capital and acquiring additional intellectual property.
-The Company is a development stage company with no revenues and no profits.
+Activities during the development stage include organizing the business, raising capital, enforcement and development of its intellectual property, and acquiring additional intellectual property.
+The Company is a development stage company with insignificant revenues and no profits from its planned principal operations.
 The Company has not commenced significant operations and, in accordance with Accounting Standards Codification ("ASC") Topic 915 "Development Stage Entities", is considered a development stage company.